 To ensure the continuous calibration of human scorers, CAE has also developed the E-Verification system for its online scoring interface.
 This system calibrates scorers by having them evaluate previously-scored responses, or "Verification Papers," throughout the scoring process.
-Designed to improve and streamline scoring, the E-Verification system periodically substitutes student responses provide.
-Each of three question sets represents a skill area: Scientific and Quantitative Reasoning (10 questions), Critical Reading and Evaluation (10 questions), and Critique an Argument (5 questions).
-Because some question sets may be more difficult than others, the subscores for each category are adjusted to account for these differences and reported on a common scale.
-See Appendix J, Scaling Procedures, for more information about the scaling process.

-with Verification Papers.
+Designed to improve and streamline scoring, the E-Verification system periodically substitutes student responses with Verification Papers.
 These papers are not flagged for the scorers, and the system does not indicate when scorers have successfully evaluated them.
 However, if a scorer fails to assess a series of Verification Papers accurately, that scorer is targeted for additional coaching in a remediation process or is permanently removed from scoring.